-Even you’re sharing other people’s content, add UTM tracking to links, because it will help webmaster and you will get attention.
+Even if you’re sharing other people’s content, add UTM tracking to links because it will help the webmaster, and you will get attention.

 Another beneficial feature is “Saved Hashtags.”
-As you know adding relevant, popular hashtags to your posts will increase organic reach and also get more likes, retweets, and traffic to your website.
+Adding relevant, popular hashtags to your posts will increase organic reach and get more likes, retweets, and traffic to your website.

-Luckily, ContentStudio lets you add relevant hashtags for your social media posts straightforwardly.
+ContentStudio lets you easily add relevant hashtags for your social media posts.
 One key benefit here is that you can easily categorize a set of relevant popular hashtags and add them instantly to your social posts.
-Not only will you save time, but also make your social posts particularly Tweets are appealing and address the target market.
+You will save time and make your social posts, particularly Tweets, appealing and address the target market.

 Once you are in the social post editor, you can easily use the saved hashtags.